 See why I like to believe it is a seed?
 Do you know of anything else besides a seed that can do all of that?

 Unfortunately, I cannot avoid the botany behind all of this and therefore, coconuts are really a fruit.

 Is Coconut Safe For People With Tree Nut Allergies?

-Coconut has typically not been restricted in the diets of people with tree nut allergy.
-However, in October of 2006, the Food and Drug Association (FDA) began identifying coconut as a tree nut, adding coconut to the list of tree nut allergens.
+It has typically not been restricted in the diets of people with tree nut allergy.
+However, in October of 2006, the Food and Drug Association (FDA) began identifying coconut as a tree nut, adding it to the list of tree nut allergens.
 Talk about making someone's head spin.
 The fact of the matter is coconuts are not tree nuts but are drupes (fruit) from the monocotyledonous plants of the palm family Arecaceae.
 Nut bearing trees, on the other hand, are dicots and are only distantly related to the palm species.
 Booyah!